-Getting a new EMR system is a tedious process to put it mildly.
+Getting a new EMR system is a tedious process, to put it mildly.
 A lot has been written about ‘how to select EMR systems’.
-Some of it is sponsored by vendors, some written by consultants.
+Some of it is sponsored by vendors, and some is written by consultants.

 Even if you are impressed with a system that you have seen and you have done your ‘due diligence’ ( checked references – read my earlier blog on this ).
 All seems well.

 Yet, I see this happening over and over.
 Something goes wrong, and within 6 months, I see so many practices looking to switch EMRs or change their EMR vendor and EMR system.